Emberglo/Emberglo/README.md

 <p>
    Currently working as a software developer for Madelabs.<br><br>
    I have a background in Wildlife Biology, but worked in retail management for 10 years before taking the plunge and learning development.
-I have always had a creative streak    which usually takes the form of wildlife photography. <br>
+I have always had a creative streak    which usually takes the form of wildlife photography. <br><br>
    Ever since I was a child, I loved taking things apart to figure out how they worked.
 I still do this as an adult, but I have gotten a little better about putting them          back together again!
-This natural creativity and curiosity both lend themselves to software development. <br>
+This natural creativity and curiosity both lend themselves to software development. <br><br>
    My primary interest as a developer is creating beautiful and            functional user experiences. <br>
 </p>